rg-engineering/ioBroker.daswetter/README.md

 * hourly forecast
 The hourly forecast provides a more detailed forecast for 24 hours of the current day

+We try to reduce the number of requests from server to a minimum.
+Every user should also reduce the requests to a lowest minimum.
+Meteored provides us the basic plan for free...

 ### limitations of free plan